mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 [Bigtable](https://cloud.google.com/bigtable) (expensive beast),
 [Firestore](https://cloud.google.com/firestore) or
 [Memory Store](https://cloud.google.com/memorystore).
-I do not use them on daily basis, so they are out of this blog post scope.

 ## Resource oriented costs tracking

 Because Google Cloud Platform billings are oriented around projects, products and SKUs, the built-in cost reports are focused on projects, products and SKUs as well.
-Below you can find the real example of the report for my test projects, the costs for the last 30 days grouped by product.
+Below you can find the real example of the report for one of my test projects, the costs for the last 30 days grouped by the cloud product.
 As you can see "Compute Engine" is a dominant factor in the billing.

 ![Billing dashboard](/assets/images/finops_billing_dashboard.webp)

-Unfortunately, I must not enclose any financial details from production environments, my employer is a [listed company](https://www.google.com/finance/quote/ALE:WSE).
+Unfortunately, I must not enclose any financial details from the production environments because my employer is a [listed company](https://www.google.com/finance/quote/ALE:WSE).
+If I had shown the real numbers I would have had severe troubles.
 {: .notice--info}

-The built-in [Cloud Billing Report](https://cloud.google.com/billing/docs/how-to/reports) page provides:
+As shown before, the built-in [Cloud Billing Report](https://cloud.google.com/billing/docs/how-to/reports) page provides:

 * Spending timeline with daily data granularity
-* Basic forecasts at the end of the current billing period
-* Change to the previous billing period
+* Change since the previous billing period
-* Ability to filter or split the costs by project, product or SKU
+* Ability to filter or split the total costs by project, product or SKU
-* Insight into credits, discounts and promotions
+* Insight into discounts, promotions and negotiated savings

 At first, it looks that the cloud billing report plots everything you need, doesn't it?
+Unluckily it has many shortcomings.
 Imagine the project with a dozen of different data pipelines using the same type of resources.

-* How do you know the total cost of every single pipeline?
+* How do you know the cost of every single pipeline?
+* How to compare the costs of different data pipelines?
 * Does the cost of all resources utilized by the pipeline "A" fit to its business case budget?
-* Billing report shows that 60% the monthly budget is utilized by SKU "X", which data pipeline should be optimized to lower the costs?
+* Billing report shows that most of the monthly budget is utilized by SKU "X", which data pipeline should be optimized to lower the costs?
-* Which resource causes the highest cost for the data pipeline?
+* Which resource causes the highest cost for the given data pipeline?

 As a data engineer I'm interested in the total costs of the selected data pipeline.
-Then I need to have an ability to drill down into cost of every single resource used by this pipeline.
+Then I need to have an ability to drill down into the cost of every single resource used by this pipeline.
 {: .notice--info}

 ## Data pipeline oriented costs tracking

+Now we have already defined the requirements for billing reports which helps us to get better costs understanding.
 How to get data pipeline oriented costs tracking in Google Cloud Platform?

 1. Develop cloud resources [labelling convention](https://cloud.google.com/resource-manager/docs/creating-managing-labels#common-uses)